EARTH MONTH IN THE AMAZON

 Through decisions made consistently over nearly two decades.

-Delfín is also a Relais & Châteaux member, a distinction requiring independently verified commitments to hospitality, cuisine, and sustainability.
-External validation, earned and renewed, rather than a claim made about oneself.
+Delfín is also a member of Relais & Châteaux, a distinction that requires independently verified commitments to hospitality, cuisine, and sustainability.
+It is external validation, earned and renewed, rather than a claim made only from within.

 Why does the size of a vessel matter in the Amazon?

-In the Amazon, smallness is access.
-Delfín I, our most intimate vessel, accommodates just four guests.
-That scale changes everything: the pace, the quiet, and above all, the reach.
+Delfín I, the most intimate vessel in the fleet, accommodates just four guests.
+That scale changes everything: the pace, the quiet, the attention, and above all, the reach.

 What is the difference in footprint compared to a large cruise ship?